dlccyes/CollegeNotes/docs/software-development/Go.md

 ### Install current project's dependencies

-Auto check your codes and update `go.mod` and install all required dependecies in `go.mod` to `GOMODACHE` if haven't
+Automatically check your code, update `go.mod`, and install all required dependencies in `go.mod` to `GOMODCACHE` if you haven't

 ```
 go mod tidy